Enderjua/SyntaxMorph/README.rst

     openai.api_key = "YOUR_API_KEY"

-    from morph.formatCode import formatCode
+    from morph import formatCode
-    from morph.columDetect import columDetect
+    from morph import columDetect
-    from morph.languageDetect import languageDetect
+    from morph import languageDetect

 Language Detection